 Thirty-nine, I think, is awfully early to write yourself off as unappealing, especially if you were still drawing attention at 37 or 38.
 But the charge she makes is a serious one: that men's willingness to engage her in conversation is purely a function of their desire to get into her BVDskis, and once that desire has waned, they disappear.

 Now how often is this true?
 Were I to rely strictly on my own experience, I would have to say "more often than not."
 I can offer a counterexample, but only the one: my best bud at work.
 We've been pretty much in that status for more than twenty years; if she ever had any further interest in me, I couldn't detect it, and I was generally always infatuated with someone else at the time.
-Eventually she found someone, which changed things between us not a whit.
-And when he died, I reasoned that it would be gauche in the extreme to try to push my way into the limelight.
+At one time she was attached; she was later detached, and eventually she found someone worthy.
+None of these changes affected things in the least.
+And when that fellow passed on, I reasoned that it would be gauche in the extreme to try to push my way into the limelight.
 Still, we talk, and continue to talk, two and a half hours a week, forty-someodd weeks a year, and if there's any sexual tension at all, it's not enough to induce a reading on any nearby measuring device.

 But that's only the one example.
 (Others exist online, but that's a different sort of environment.)
 I am, I think, capable of keeping up my half of the conversation while checking someone out.
 I do, however, tend to back away from the scene once I've determined that nothing could possibly come of it, and assuming I'm not the only one with this tendency, this would explain much about the experiences of our "unappealing" 39-year-old.
 And, truth be told, I don't bother checking anyone out anymore: it seems like such a waste of time, and not just mine either.
 I'll look, and then I'll turn away, denouncing myself for still being caught up in the same game I was never any good at to begin with.
 Your mileage, of course, may vary.